Measles

 Notifications

-- Recommend that the child care center or preschool notify parents/guardians/caregivers, staff, and anyone entering the facility of the possible exposure to measles.
+- Recommend that the child care and school notify parents/guardians/caregivers, staff, and anyone entering the facility of the possible exposure to measles.
 CDPHE or the local public health agency can provide a sample letter for distribution.

-- Child care and preschool personnel should report all suspected measles cases to CDPHE or their local public health agency.
+- Child care and school personnel should immediately report all suspected measles cases to CDPHE or their local public health agency.

-Refer school personnel to the “Infectious disease guidelines in child care and school settings.”
+- Refer child care providers to the CDPHE guidelines, “Infectious disease guidelines in child care and school settings” for additional measles information.

-- School and/or public health personnel should assess the immunity of students and staff directly exposed to a measles case in classrooms, dorm rooms, and other shared spaces by reviewing measles immunization records.
-If possible, schools and colleges should provide a list of students and staff exempt from vaccination to public health.
+- School and/or public health personnel should assess the immunity of students and staff directly exposed to a measles case in classrooms, dorm/congregate rooms, and other shared spaces by reviewing measles immunization records.
+If possible, colleges should provide a list of students and staff exempt from vaccination to public health.

 Exclusion